 This kind of caps are still object of study and development.
 Deep narrow pores are made in the silicon substrate to gain more surface and create high-density capacitor saving die area.

-These are useful to save area, but they are not available in many technologies.
+These are useful to save area, but they are not available in many technologies (almost any).
 The capacitance density is up to 700 nF/mm² by a submicrometer pores array.
 The pores could be up to few hundreds nanometers big.

 Diodes (pn-junctions), when they are reverse-biased, introduce a small capacitance, which varies a lot with the voltage applied.
 So MOS-caps and pn-caps are very voltage-dependant capacitances.